webplatform/docs/html/elements/blockquote/index.md

 &lt;blockquote cite="http://www.example.com"&gt;"Hi there!"&lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Description=The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a footer or cite element, and optionally with in-line changes such as annotations and abbreviations.
+|Description=The '''blockquote''' element represents content that is quoted from another source, optionally with a citation which must be within a footer or cite element, and optionally with in-line changes such as annotations and abbreviations.
 For example, in English, abbreviations are traditionally identified using square brackets.
 Consider a page with the sentence "Fred ate the cracker.
 He then said he liked apples and fish."; it could be quoted as follows:
 |Code=&lt;blockquote&gt;
  &lt;p&gt;[Fred] then said he liked [...] fish.&lt;/p&gt;
 &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Description=Quotation marks may be used to delineate between quoted text and annotations within a blockquote.
+|Description=Quotation marks may be used to delineate between quoted text and annotations within a '''blockquote'''.
 |Code=&lt;!-- For example, an in-line note provided by the author: --&gt;
 &lt;figure&gt;
  &lt;blockquote&gt;